fadado/jqt/docs/content/template.md

 <%include "FLOW.md">

-When invoking `jqt` you cas use the following options to modify the template
+When invoking `jqt` you can use the following options to modify the template
 rendering:

 <%include "opt/D.md">